About Sierra Valley Preserve + Nature Center

 Walking

-The Preserve currently features nearly 3 miles of interpretive trails.
+The Preserve currently features over 4 miles of interpretive trails.

 From the West Entrance, explore wildflowers and native plants along the Rebecca Wenk Botanical Trail.
 Look out over the wetlands and take in big valley views along the ADA Bluff Trail.
 Both trails lead to the Jenner Mountain Overlook.